Azure/aad-pod-identity/README.md

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Support

+aad-pod-identity is an open source project that is [**not** covered by the Microsoft Azure support policy](https://support.microsoft.com/en-us/help/2941892/support-for-linux-and-open-source-technology-in-azure).
+[Please search open issues here](https://github.com/Azure/aad-pod-identity/issues), and if your issue isn't already represented please [open a new one](https://github.com/Azure/aad-pod-identity/issues/new/choose).
+The project maintainers will respond to the best of their abilities.

 [ADAL]: https://docs.microsoft.com/azure/active-directory/develop/active-directory-authentication-libraries